gitbls/sdm/Docs/Plugins.md

 * **method** &mdash; Specifies the method to obtain the password. *prompt* will prompt for the password; *random* will generate a random password
 * **length** &mdash; Used with **method=random** to specify the length of the generated password.
 Default:20
 * **log** &mdash; Specifies the /full/path/to/logfile on the host where the passwords are stored.
 This is extremely important if you use **method=random**, as the password is not stored anywhere else!

+### chrony

+Chrony installs the chronyd time service.

+#### Arguments

+* **conf** &mdash; /full/path/to/confname.conf that will be placed into /etc/chrony/conf.d
+* **conf2** &mdash; /full/path/to/confname2.conf that will be placed into /etc/chrony/conf.d
+* **conf3** &mdash; /full/path/to/confname3.conf that will be placed into /etc/chrony/conf.d
+* **source** &mdash; /full/path/to/sourcename.conf that will be placed into /etc/chrony/sources.d
+* **source2** &mdash; /full/path/to/sourcename2.conf that will be placed into /etc/chrony/sources.d
+* **source3** &mdash; /full/path/to/sourcename3.conf that will be placed into /etc/chrony/sources.d

+Chrony processes the files in the conf.d and sources.d directories on startup.
+Having 3 provides flexibility in how these are structured.
+See `man chrony.conf` for details.

+A RasPiOS system should only have one time service enabled.
+It's up to you to disable others.
+For instance, on a standard RasPiOS IMG you should add `--svc-disable systemd-timesyncd` to disable the in-built time service, which is enabled by default.

 ### clockfake